 Rule #4: The Coffee to Water Ratio

-If you are looking for balanced strength and flavor in your coffee, then the best coffee to water ratio to go for is about 1 gram of coffee for every 15-18 grams of water.
+If you are looking for balanced strength and flavor in your coffee, then the best coffee to water ratio (also called the brew ratio) to go for is about 1 gram of coffee for every 15-18 grams of water.
 If you like your coffee on the stronger, more concentrated side, try for a 1:15 ratio.
 If you like it less concentrated, try for the 1:18 ratio.
-We have briefly covered coffee to water ratios (also called brew ratios) in a previous post.
+These ratios are for drip, filter coffee, French Press, or any immersion technique.

 Rule #5: Clean Your Coffee Making Equipment

 If you use a manual coffee maker, perhaps you are already doing this regularly, as there are only so many parts to it, and the process is pretty straightforward: take it apart as much as you can and clean it with soap and water.
 But if you use an automatic coffee maker, as most people do, you may not think about cleaning it very often.
 You may clean the pot and the filter as it is easy to see when those get dirty, but what about the inside of the coffee maker?

 The reservoir may only hold the water in your coffee maker, but it can still get dirty, not to mention germy (not a real word but it sounds good).
 In addition to possible mineral buildup from the water, the reservoir can also be an ideal breeding ground for yeast and mold, as it is a damp and dark place most of the time.
 This can affect the taste of your coffee and potentially make you sick if not cleaned regularly.